MITgcm/MITgcm/doc/examples/examples.rst

 **Other Model Output Data**: For completeness, here we list the remaining default output files produced by MITgcm (despite being not particularly informative for this simple setup).

 ``RhoRef.data, RhoRef.meta`` - this is a 1D(:math:`z`) array of reference density.
-Here we have a single level and have not specified an equation of state relation, thus the file simply contains our prescribed value :varlink:`rhonil`.
+Here we have a single level and have not specified an equation of state relation, thus the file simply contains our prescribed value :varlink:`rhoNil`.

 ``PHrefC.data, PHrefC.meta, PHrefF.data, PHrefF.meta`` - these are 1D(:math:`z`) arrays containing reference
 hydrostatic “pressure potential” :math:`\phi = p/\rho_c` (see :numref:`finding_the_pressure_field`),